-EXPAREL is indicated for single-dose infiltration in adults to produce postsurgical local analgesia and as an interscalene brachial plexus nerve block to produce postsurgical regional analgesia.
+EXPAREL® (bupivacaine liposome injectable suspension) is indicated for single-dose infiltration in patients aged 6 years and older to produce postsurgical local analgesia and in adults as an interscalene brachial plexus nerve block to produce postsurgical regional analgesia.
 Safety and efficacy have not been established in other nerve blocks.

 Important Safety Information

 EXPAREL should not be used in obstetrical paracervical block anesthesia.

 In studies in adults where EXPAREL was injected into a wound, the most common side effects were nausea, constipation, and vomiting.